2024 United States presidential election in Florida: County swings

 Florida handed Republican Donald Trump a decisive victory, doing so by a margin of 1,427,087 votes—his second-largest state win in terms of vote count, behind Texas.
 This was the first time since 1988 that the state was won with a double-digit margin, and that Miami-Dade County voted Republican.
 It was also the first time since 1992 that the state voted Republican in three consecutive presidential elections.
 Trump became the first Republican nominee to win Hillsborough County and Osceola County since 2004.
 He also flipped back Duval County, Pinellas County, and Seminole County after carrying them in 2016.
 Trump narrowly lost his home county of Palm Beach.

 Following the 2022 midterms under Governor Ron DeSantis and Senator Marco Rubio, this election has cemented Florida's transition from a swing state to a reliable red state.
-Trump’s performance was similar to Rubio’s 2022 U.S. Senate performance, with both only narrowly losing Palm Beach County.
+Trump's performance was similar to Rubio's 2022 U.S. Senate performance, with both only narrowly losing Palm Beach County.
 Relatedly, Republican Rick Scott won by a nearly identical 12.8% margin in the concurrent 2024 U.S. Senate election in Florida with the same county map.
+Meanwhile, although a majority of voters supported Amendments 3 and 4 which would respectively legalize recreational marijuana and enshrine abortion rights, both fell short of 60% and failed.

 According to exit polls, Hispanic men voted to the right of White women in the state.
 Trump also won a majority of Hispanic women in Florida.
 DeSantis and Rubio had also won a majority of Hispanic women in Florida in 2022.
 Miami-Dade County (70% Hispanic) voted for Trump by over 11%, shifting rightward by 19 percentage points and voting almost as strongly for Trump as his 13% statewide margin.
-The state’s most populous county, Miami-Dade had voted for Hillary Clinton by 29% and Biden by 7%, with the county shifting hard to the right like many South Texas counties over Trump’s three runs.
+The state's most populous county, Miami-Dade had voted for Hillary Clinton by 29% and Biden by 7%, with the county shifting hard to the right like many South Texas counties over Trump's three runs.
 Trump won a majority of Hispanics in Florida and Texas, based on exit polls and county results in majority-Hispanic counties.
-Trump lost the city of Miami by roughly 1000 votes, an unprecedented result for a Republican in a major city.
+Trump narrowly lost Miami's city limits by around 1000 votes, a strong performance for a Republican in a major city.